What Is Collagen? Health Benefits and Different Types - Dr. Axe

 Gelatin was actually one of the first foods used as medical treatment in ancient China.

-Fortunately, any negative collagen side effects are rare.
-Most people who experience negative side effects from collagen either went over recommended dosages or have pre-existing allergies.
+Fortunately, negative collagen side effects are rare.
+Most people who experience negative side effects either went over recommended dosages or have pre-existing allergies.

 Check the sources of collagen on the supplement bottle.
 If you’re allergic to fish and fish collagen is used in the product, then obviously avoid.